PDP-10/its/README.md

 ### Network Support

-Currently, networking is only supported under the KLH10 emulator.
-SIMH does not have the necessary support.
+Currently, networking is only supported under the KLH10 and SIMH KA10 emulators.
+The SIMH KS10 does not have the necessary support.
 As of this release, only the ITS monitor, host table tools, and binary host table are installed.

 Currently, basic TCP network support is in the build, in addition to both a TELNET/SUPDUP server, and both TELNET and SUPDUP clients.